This entry was posted on Thursday, November 10th, 2016 and is filed under Blog by AENT Associates

 - Stuffy nose

-Usually, cold symptoms will last anywhere from three to seven days.
-This is where the distinctions can often be made between a cold and something more serious, like a sinus infection.
-For example, a person with a bacterial infection will often experience symptoms for seven days to 14 days.
 Other signs of a bacterial infection include a fever (low-grade or higher) and mucus that is yellow or green in color.
-Another sign that your cold has progressed into a sinus infection is extreme irritation in your nasal passages.
+Another sign of when a cold turns into a sinus infection is extreme irritation in your nasal passages.
 If you look inside your nose and it looks red, irritated, and/or inflamed, then a sinus infection could be to blame.

 - Nasal decongestant sprays.
 However, these shouldn’t be used longer than 10 to 14 days as they can result in adverse symptoms when used for too long.